 Jingmen Hubei, China Travel Guide

-Hubei cuisine reflects its character from the region's geography, specifically its access to the Yangtze and Han Rivers.
+Hubei cuisine reflects its character coming from the region's geography, specifically its access to the Yangtze and Han Rivers.

 Fish and shrimp prominence showcase a long history of fishing.
 Flavors typically balance sweet, sour, salty, and umami notes.